DiaKEM/dexcom-g7-apk-patcher/README.md

 > Unfortunately `apktool` can generate different filenames on Windows OS which makes the application of the modifications impossible.
 > Please use the patcher only on Linux / Unix operating systems to ensure correct results.

-The patcher will come with its own tools and does not require any high level dependencies actually.
+The patcher will come with its own tools and does not require any high level dependencies actualy.
 But we need:

-* Linux / Unix OS
+* Linux / Unix OS / Windows + Docker
 * Java 11
 * GIT

 ### <img src="https://cdn1.iconfinder.com/data/icons/bootstrap/16/boxes-512.png" alt="drawing" width="16"/> Build

 > :warning: **If you are using Windows** the patcher will not work.
-As an alternative you can use Docker.
+As an alternative you can use Docker in combination with WSL.

 After installing all requirements you can proceed as following: